sjalkote/LowLevelGame/README.md

 ### 🍎 MacOS

 - `brew install sdl2` — Install libraries with Homebrew.

-That should be it, the included `CMakeLists.txt` will find the libraries in `/opt/homebrew/Cellar/sdl2/`.
+- `ln -s /opt/homebrew/Cellar/sdl2/2.28.4 ./include/sdl2` — Link the SDL2 headers to the project.

 > [!IMPORTANT]
 > You may need to modify the path to `/usr/local/bin/brew` if you are on an Intel Mac.